Content from Introduction

 - Understand how a Transformer works and recognize their different use cases.

-- Use pre-trained transformers language models (e.g. BERT) to classify texts.
+- Use BERT to classify texts.

 - Understand assumptions and basic evaluation for NLP outputs.

-The main drawback of Word2Vec is that each word is represented in isolation, and unfortunately that is not how language works.
+However, a big drawback of Word2Vec is that each word is represented in isolation, and unfortunately that is not how language works.
 Words get their meanings based on the specific context in which they are used (take for example polysemy, the cases where the same word can have very different meanings depending on the context); therefore, we would like to have richer vector representations of words that also integrate context into account in order to obtain more powerful representations.

 Transformers